YingxuanHu/Rust-CLI/docs/video_demo_outline.md

 Adding some changes to a file, we can see how the tool detects the changes and includes them in the git plan.

 TODO: Delete this message before submission.

+If the user input workflows that are not recognized, for example `discard all local changes` our intent handler will direct the prompt to LLM, in our case, llama3, to generate a workflow, which the user can then review and confirm.
+The learned workflows are saved and can be triggered directly without go through the llm, ensures the speed.

 | 4 | **LLM commit message suggestion** | After staging, accept generated message | “We partner with the model to draft commit messages.
 You can accept/edit before commit so nothing happens blindly.” |
 | 5 | **Shell + bang shortcuts** | Use Ctrl+S to enter Shell mode, run `$ ls` and `!!` | “Toggle Shell mode for direct commands, or prefix with `$` in Chat.
 History-aware bang shortcuts mirror Bash muscle memory.” |